aws-samples/amazon-codewhisperer-workshop/README.md

 ## Getting Help

-Use the community resources below for getting help with AWS CodeGuru Reviewer.
+Use the community resources below for getting help with Amazon CodeWhisperer.

 - Use GitHub issues to report bugs and request features.
 - Open a support ticket with [AWS Support](https://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).